projectcalico/calico/README.md

 To learn more about CNI, visit the [appc/cni][cni] repo.

 ## Building the plugins and running tests
 To build the Calico Networking Plugin for CNI locally, clone this repository and run `make`.
 This will build both CNI plugin binaries and run the tests.
+This requires a recent version of Docker.

 - To just build the binaries, with no tests, run `make binary`.
 This will produce `dist/calico` and `dist/calico-ipam`.
 - To only run the tests, simply run `make test`.
+- To run a non-containerized build (i.e. not inside a docker container) you need to have Go 1.7+ and glide installed.
 [cni]: https://github.com/appc/cni

 [![Analytics](https://calico-ga-beacon.appspot.com/UA-52125893-3/calico-cni/README.md?pixel)](https://github.com/igrigorik/ga-beacon)